u-boot/u-boot/tools/buildman/buildman.rst

    Buildman should now be set up to use your new toolchain.

-   At the time of writing, U-Boot has these architectures:
+   At the time of writing, U-Boot supports these architectures:

       arc, arm, m68k, microblaze, mips, nios2, powerpc, sandbox, sh, x86, xtensa